GREATDANELADY.COM

 Course of Action:

-If this is diagnosed early enough (6 mo. and under) it may be possible to repair the problems with changes in diet and the use of Adequan shots AND a product which support joint nutritional supplement such Flexicose.
+If this is diagnosed early enough (7 mo. and under) it may be possible to repair the problems with changes in diet and the use of Adequan shots AND a product which support joint nutritional supplement such Liquid Health Level 5000 .
 Sometimes surgery to remove the piece of cartilage is the only option.
 Discuss this with an Orthopedics veterinarian if surgery is a possibility.
 Most vets will not know about the ability to repair a lesion with joint supplements, Adequan shots and change in diet to a kibble with chelated or sequestered minerals.
+There is a high success rate of correcting the problem with out surgery if caught under 7 months of age.

-Once in a while an animal has been injured, the trauma to that area will cause OCD in a joint.
-When it is nutritionally cause is it often in more than one joint.
-Make sure you don’t excuse your feeding program problems and call the problem "injury" related.
+Once in a while an animal has been injured, the trauma to that area will cause OCD in a joint especially if the diet is compromised in quality.
+When it is nutritionally cause is it often in more than one joint. or bilateral.

 Panosteitis (Pano)